AMI Digital Asset Specifications

 File wrapper FLAC (.flac)

-Bit depth (same as source)
+Bit depth (same as source, commonly 16 bit)

-Number of audio channels (same as source)
+Number of channels (same as source)

 Attribute Specification